nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

     [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20MOU%20Question)
     or, by submitting a new ticket at [the NERC’s Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php).

 ??? question "3.
 How do I control costs?"

-    Upon creating a project, you will set these resource limits (quotas) for OpenStack (VMs), OpenShift (containers), and storage.
+    Upon creating a project, you will set these resource limits (quotas) for OpenStack (VMs),OpenShift (containers), and storage.
 This is the maximum amount of resources you can consume at one time.

 ??? question "4.
 Are we only invoicing when the OpenStack VM/ OpenShift Pod is on?"